jerseywonder/schema-forge/README.md

 Notes on detection:
 - Numbers: handles `1,234.56`, `$2,000`, `12%`, `1234 USD`; outputs format `Integer`, `Float`, `Currency`, or `Percentage`.
+- Numbers also include `sequential`: true when successive numeric values increase by 1 (requires at least 2 numbers; non-numeric/empty values are ignored for the check).
+- Year heuristic: when a Number column consists only of 4‑digit integers all within 1800–2100 (and not currency/percentage/float), it is upgraded to `type: "Date"` with `format: "%Y"` and retains the `sequential` flag.
 - Booleans: `true`/`false` (case-insensitive) recognized.
 - Dates: recognizes ISO and common regional formats; returns strftime format (e.g., `%d/%m/%Y`, `%H:%M:%S`).
 Mixed formats → `format: "mixed"`.
 - Strings: URLs, emails, IP addresses, phone numbers, colors, and data URIs get subformats; others default to `null` format.
+String descriptors also include `repeating`: true if any non-empty value repeats within the column.

 ### dataFormat(data, options?)